 Jerash City, Jordan

 Let me just walk you through this ancient city that was at its peak during about 2000 years back.
 Although archaeologists tell me that this place has been continuously inhabited for more than 6500 years.
 It is not hard to believe it as Jerash lies in a hilly wooded area that is fertile and good for settlements.
 A general of Alexander the Great first established this city.
 It is said to be the best-preserved Roman ruins outside of Rome.
 Since I am yet to go to Rome, this was a real treat for me.
-It was a thriving city till the Persian invasion in 7th CE.
+It was a thriving city until the Persian invasion in 7th CE.
 After which it fell from its glory and suffered a major earthquake in 8th CE that almost served as the last blow.

 Discovery of Jerash

 A German traveler Ulrich Jasper Seetzen rediscovered Jerash in 1806.
-The official excavation and restoration work started in the 1920s and continues till date.
+The official excavation and restoration work started in the 1920s and continues to date.
 As I walked around its well-defined city areas, I wondered how it would have looked in its hay days.
 When chariots would be running around, people would be moving around – a feeling that I get every time I visit the ruins of Hampi or Nalanda.
 There are some parts of the Roman theatre that are well preserved while there are others like the baths on sides of walkway called Cardo.
 There are piles of stones that are still waiting for restoration.
 Some of them proudly show their well-sculpted sides.

 Jerash was originally called Gerasa that comes from the root word Gera meaning Old.
 Remember geriatric care refers to care for the old people.
 Co-incidental that even in Sanskrit Jara means old.
 I did read somewhere that it was a city built for the old retired soldiers.
 The city despite being ancient did not feel old to me.
 In fact, I felt it was a very young city.
 Not sure where that feeling came from, but at no point, I felt only old people lived here.
-Maybe because of the temple of Nymphaeum here, may be because of its topography that goes up and down.
+Maybe because of the temple of Nymphaeum here, maybe because of its topography that goes up and down.
 Maybe because of the theatres that indicate a deep interest in life, maybe all of this put together.

 Experts can point out the Greek remains beneath the Roman city.
 But I could not make out any of those differences.
 Let me just walk you through the main elements of the city of Jerash.